A2PhotonicSensors/skimage_edge_production/README.md

 1. Sets the time zone and compares the local date and time with the date and time of the Master Odroid.

-2. Creates the [Utilities/my_id.txt](Utilities/my_id.txt) file on the local Odroid, which contains the last three digits of the IP address of the local Odroid.
-This allows the local Odroid to identify which set of parameters to use from the [parameters file](data/skimage_parameters.xlsx), as well as how to write the Skimage logs.
+2. Creates the [data/my_id.txt](data/my_id.txt) file on the local Odroid, which contains the last three digits of the IP address of the local Odroid.
+This allows the local Odroid to identify which set of parameters to use from the [parameters file](data/skimage_parameters.xlsx), and provides the ID for the Skimage logs.

+3. Creates a link from the Skimage logs folder to a another folder where Infoneige can collect them via FTP.
+This is provided simply for convenience to Infoniege.

+4. Reboot the local Odroid.
+Skimage is installed as a systemd service that starts automatically on boot.
+In order to ensure that all of the updates are taken into account the local Odroid is rebooted after each update.

 ## Deployment procedure: